mkuzmin/terraform-provider-vmware/README.md

 - `vcenter_server` - address in `hostname[:port]` format.
 - `user` - alternatively can be specified via `VSPHERE_USER` environment variable.
 - `password` - alternatively can be specified via `VSPHERE_PASSWORD` environment variable.
+- `insecure_connection` - Do not check vCenter server SSL certificate. *False* by default.

 - `name` of new virtual machine.
 - `image` - A name of a base VM or template to clone from.
 Should include a path in VM folder hierarchy: `folder/subfolder/vm-name`.